Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

-Active ingredient in this medicine: dimeticone-350 + cetrimide
+Active ingredients: dimeticone-350 + cetrimide

 Depression - Orygen, The National Centre of Excellence in Youth Mental Health